Bridge2Hyku/Bridge2Hyku.github.io/pages/contact.md

 ## Email

-If you have questions about the Bridge2Hyku project, feel free to <a href="mailto:tcrocken@uh.edu">e-mail us</a>.
+If you have questions about the Bridge2Hyku project, feel free to <a href="mailto:awashin8@Central.UH.EDU">e-mail us</a>.

 ## Twitter